-Lindsay's stewardship inspired countless individuals throughout and beyond Lancaster County.
+Lindsay passed away in January 2020.
+His stewardship has inspired countless individuals throughout and beyond Lancaster County.
 His passion and leadership will truly be missed.
-To read more on the life and legacy of Mr. Pettus, visit Greg Summers' article in the Lancaster News.

 Donate securely online now!

 We're a 100% volunteer-led organization with unprecedented private/public collaboration.
-Every dollar that we raise help to plan, build, and promote the Greenway.
+We focus our fundraising efforts to expand and enhance the Greenway.
 Donations are tax-deductible as allowed.
 Donate online or mail checks to: Lindsay Pettus Greenway, PO Box 1776, Lancaster SC, 29721.